nmtkpbic/nmtk/README.md

     - in particular, ensure the host name there is correct.

- 12. Restart your apache server
+ 13. Restart your apache server

- 13. Run the discover_tools command to discover new tools, and remove no-longer valid/published tools::
+ 14. Run the discover_tools command to discover new tools, and remove no-longer valid/published tools::

      python manage.py discover_tools

- 14. Edit NMTK_apps/NMTK_apps/settings.py and change the SECRET_KEY and any
- references to hostnames (based on the virtual hostname of your system.)